deividAlfa/Alfa166Bluetooth/Readme.md

 **As the ICS mutes the audio for ~3 seconds when skipping tracks, the songs would lose that time.<br>
 The last version also modifies the circuit for play/pause control.
 Now it puts the bluetooth in pause for that time, so the songs start correctly.**

+<a id="use"></a>
+## How to use

+Connect to the bluetooth module and manually start playing in the phone controls.
+Select Tape playback in the ICS controls.
+Now the music should be playing.
+Use the steering wheel or ICS controls to skip tracks.

 <a id="firmware"></a>
 ## Firmware